Barbara Hartzler is an Urban Fantasy Academy author writing about Seers, Chosen Ones, sacred stones, and secret societies ... oh my!

 As for piddly things like qualifications, Barbara earned her Bachelor’s degree in Communications from Central Bible College with an emphasis on drama and media.
 She won an NRB/Focus on the Family essay scholarship and wrote and directed a successful one act play.
 She also semi-finaled in the young adult category of ACFW’s Genesis contest.
-Currently, she’s the president of her local ACFW chapter.
+Currently, she’s a fiction coach at Self-Publishing School.

 My Writing Journey